 This article is intended for IT administrators with Chrome users on corporate-managed Windows computers.

-Additionally, install an Internet Explorer Legacy Browser Support add-on for your users.
+Additionally, install the Legacy Browser Support - native host add-on for your users.
 Without this package the Extension will not be able to open the alternative browser.
 LBS will open links your users click on in IE that don't depend on legacy software in Chrome.
-With this Internet Explorer add-on installed, Chrome and IE will switch to the best browser, depending on which website or app is being accessed.
+With this native host add-on installed, Chrome and IE will switch to the best browser, depending on which website or app is being accessed.